Susan J. Dlott: Personal life

 Dlott's first husband was builder and developer Austin Eldon Knowlton.
-Her second and current husband is Stanley M. Chesley; they married in 1991.
+Her second husband was Stanley M. Chesley; they married in 1991.
 Chesley, a former trial lawyer, was disbarred by the Kentucky Supreme Court in 2013.
+Chesley died in 2025.

 In 2004, Chesley purchased "what is believed to be the most expensive single-family home listed in Greater Cincinnati, possibly ever," a six-bedroom, seven-bathroom, French chateau-style home on 5.3 acre nestled into 300 acre of private green space with 27000 sqft of living space.
 The estate has a wine cellar and two four-car garages with apartments on top.

-Dlott and her husband were victims of a violent, armed home invasion robbery by "three black men with guns and masks", Terry Darnell Jackson, 21, Demetrius Williams, 20, and Darrell Joseph Kinney, 20, on December 4, 2015.
+Dlott and her husband were victims of a violent, armed home invasion robbery by "three men with guns and masks", Terry Darnell Jackson, 21, Demetrius Williams, 20, and Darrell Joseph Kinney, 20, on December 4, 2015.
 Chesley and Dlott, who were held at gunpoint, both sustained injuries.
 The three perpetrators were apprehended and pleaded guilty, and in April 2016, the men were all sentenced to 34 years in prison.
 Dlott gave testimony at the sentencing hearing.

 Dlott was described by the Cincinnati Enquirer in 2002 as "sometimes eccentric, often unconventional."
 Dlott has described herself as a "lenient judge".
 She is known for her fondness for Cavalier King Charles Spaniels.